Catdaemon/dotfiles/README.md

 First, `brew install chezmoi`

-Then, run the following command to set up chezmoi with my dotfiles:
+Then, run the following command to set up chezmoi with my dotfiles and install packages:

 `chezmoi init --apply catdaemon/dotfiles`

-Then, use this script to install necessary dependencies and perform setup:
-`zsh ~/setup.macos.sh`

 ## Commands